ikbalsingh/Tourism-Management-System/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites

-You need to have python 3 installed.That's it!
+You need to have python 3 installed.
+That's it!

 ### Installing

-Say what the step will be
+Follow the below steps :

 ```
 git clone https://github.com/ikbalsingh/Tourism-Management-System.git